 Adam Horowitz is a nationally acclaimed attorney for victims of sexual abuse.

-He is known among his peers as an aggressive and passionate advocate.
+Known among his peers as an aggressive and passionate advocate, Adam Horowitz will help repair the devastating effects of sexual abuse for you or your family member.
 Where there is a client that needs justice, no challenge or obstacle is too great.
-If you seek an attorney to help repair the devastating effects of sexual abuse for you or your family member, you will find in Adam a knowledgeable, zealous advocate who embraces the opportunity to represent his clients with patience and compassion.
+Adam is a knowledgeable, zealous advocate who embraces the opportunity to represent his clients with patience and compassion.

-Adam has represented hundreds of sexual abuse survivors across the United States in lawsuits against entities including large religious institutions, clergy, private and public schools, daycare facilities, doctors, medical practices, youth organizations, Boy Scouts of America, foster care homes, cruise ships, Massage franchises and hotels employing massage therapists, apartment complexes, colleges/universities in Title IX lawsuits, and celebrities.
+Adam has represented hundreds of sexual abuse survivors across the United States in lawsuits against large religious institutions, private and public schools, daycare facilities, massage businesses employing massage therapists, medical practices, youth organizations, Boy Scouts of America, foster care homes, cruise ships, apartment complexes, rideshare companies, colleges/universities, and celebrities.

 Adam has achieved the AV® Preeminent™ Peer Review Rating from Martindale-Hubbell.
 This is the highest possible rating available for attorneys and demonstrates outstanding achievement, legal ability, and professional ethics.
-It is a testament to the fact that his peers rank him at the highest level of professional excellence.
-He is also recognized as a Top Attorney and Rising Star by South Florida Super Lawyer Magazine and has achieved a perfect 10.0 rating from Avvo.
+His client and peers consistently rank him at the highest level of professional excellence.
+He is also recognized as a Top Attorney and Rising Star by South Florida Super Lawyer Magazine and has achieved a perfect 10.0 client rating from Avvo.